Srwong/lead_api/README.md

 1. Clone the repository.
 2. Get into the directory.
-3. Open a terminal in the same directory as these files and run the following commands to install the libraries
+3. Open a terminal in the same directory as these files and run the command `npm install` to install all the libraries or the following commands just to make the API work.
   - `npm install express --save`
   - `npm install body-parser --save`
   - `npm install mongoose --save`